Peacock (streaming service): International syndication and versions

-On August 18, 2021, Comcast announced an agreement with Paramount Global (then-known as ViacomCBS) to launch SkyShowtime, a joint streaming service combining programming from both companies, including Peacock Originals, which will be based on Peacock's infrastructure.
-The service is expected to be available in 20 smaller European territories, including four Nordic countries along with Hungary and Poland where it will replace Paramount Global's Paramount+ (Nordic countries) or its eponymous SVOD service (Hungary and Poland, where it was known as Paramount Play), instead of Peacock and Paramount+ operating separately in those markets.
-SkyShowtime was released on September 20, 2022, in the Nordics, launched in October 25 of same year, in the Netherlands and Portugal, launched in the former Yugoslav countries (except North Macedonia) on December 14 of that same year and in the rest of Central and Eastern Europe on February 14, 2023.
+On August 18, 2021, Comcast announced an agreement with Paramount Global (then known as ViacomCBS) to launch SkyShowtime, a joint streaming service combining programming from both companies, including Peacock Originals, which will be based on Peacock's infrastructure.
+The service would be available in 20 smaller European territories, including four Nordic countries along with Hungary and Poland, where it will replace Paramount Global's Paramount+ (Nordic countries) or its eponymous SVOD service (Hungary and Poland, where it was known as Paramount Play), instead of Peacock and Paramount+ operating separately in those markets.
+SkyShowtime was released on September 20, 2022, in the Nordics, launched in October 25 in the Netherlands and Portugal, launched in the former Yugoslav countries (except North Macedonia) on December 14 and in the rest of Central and Eastern Europe on February 14, 2023.
 SkyShowtime finished its expansion by releasing in Spain and Andorra on February 28, 2023.

-At the same time, Bloomberg News reported that Comcast was working towards launching Peacock in several other territories, including Latin America, Australia, Asia, and France.

-If you try to access Peacock outside the US i.e. Australia or Canada, you may encounter a geo-blocked error message.
-This is because Peacock uses your device's IP address to determine your location, and if it detects that you are outside the USA, it will block your access to the streaming service.

-There are ways to bypass this restriction, such as using a VPN (Virtual Private Network) service that can make it appear as though you are accessing Peacock from within the United States.
+On October 17, 2022, NBCUniversal announced that the service, Universal+, would be launched in France, and stated that Universal+ uses the same content and platform that is used on Peacock, presenting it as a French version of Peacock.
+The service was launched on November 17, 2022.

+Peacock was curtailed in Sky territories in January 2023.
+In December 2023, it was announced that Peacock was shutting down in Sky territories on January 9, 2024, with some Peacock shows being moved to Sky channels and others being available on Hayu.

+In March 2023, Comcast's NBCUniversal and Sky and MultiChoice announced a partnership on Showmax in Africa, with NBCU owning 30% of the new entity and MultiChoice owning 70%.
+The joint venture will harness Peacock technology and include content from Peacock and Sky, as well as African content, such as Showmax Originals and local content from MultiChoice's proprietary channels, including Mzansi Magic, Africa Magic and Maisha Magic at re-launch.
+The relaunch of the new app occurred on February 14, 2024.

+In May 2023, NBCUniversal announced an agreement with Viacom18—a joint venture of Reliance Industries and Paramount Global—to launch Peacock in India as a content hub on JioCinema as part of a more extensive library agreement.

+In December 2023, Comcast CEO Mike Cavanagh announced that there were no plans to launch Peacock as a standalone streaming service outside of the United States and that instead, its content would continue to be distributed through its partnerships and joint ventures, like SkyShowtime, in international markets.